Consumer Tips: World Privacy Forum’s Top Ten Opt Outs

 More about Internet portal opt outs:

-10. Advertising opt outs
+10. Online Advertising opt outs

 Advertising opt outs refer primarily to advertising that is sent to you based on information collected online about you.
 This kind of advertising is called “targeted” or personalized advertising.
 Some of this advertising is controversial because it can be based on information consumers did not realize was being collected about them for future use.
 While there are many potential places to opt out, we have selected two key opt outs, RapLeaf, and NAI.